Bartier Cardi

-"Bartier Cardi" is a song recorded by American rapper Cardi B featuring guest vocals from Atlanta-based rapper 21 Savage.
-It was released on December 22, 2017, as the second single from her debut studio album Invasion of Privacy (2018).
+"Bartier Cardi" is a song by American rapper Cardi B featuring British-American rapper 21 Savage, from the former's debut studio album Invasion of Privacy (2018).
+It was released on December 22, 2017, as the second single from the album.
 The song was written by the two performers and its producers 30 Roc and Cheeze Beatz.
 Its official music video received a nomination for Best Hip-Hop Video at the 2018 MTV Video Music Awards.

 Background

 Cardi B teased the release of the single through social media and confirmed it on December 20.
 Before the release, she became the first female rapper to send her first three Billboard Hot 100 entries to the top 10, with "Bodak Yellow", "No Limit" and "MotorSport".
 The original version of the song leaked in January 2020 and featured rapper Playboi Carti.

 Composition

 Cardi B raps a series of triplet rhythms over a minimal trap beat and synth chords, as noted by Rolling Stone.
 Themes in the lyrics include her attraction for diamonds, sports cars and sex.
 21 Savage raps a similar theme from a male perspective.
 XXL described Cardi's triplet flow as Migos-esque.